-Rochelle Community Hospital has been designated as an Emergent Stroke Ready Hospital (ESRH) by the Illinois Department of Public Health.
+Rochelle Community Hospital has been designated as an Acute Stroke-Ready Hospital (ASRH) by the Illinois Department of Public Health.
 This designation assures that all stroke patients have access to rapid care.

 During a stroke, each second a patient waits to be treated denies the brain of blood and oxygen.
 The cells and tissues within the brain begin to die, possibly causing irreversible damage.